 Reading proficiency in at least one foreign language relevant to the student's work is required.
 French, German, Italian, Latin, and Spanish are especially useful for research in art history.
 The requirement is satisfied by passing a reading exam.
 Because reading knowledge of foreign languages is necessary for research in most art-historical fields, students are urged to take their language exam early.

 Among the important resources available at Tulane is the Howard-Tilton Memorial Library that, with well over a million volumes, possesses relatively large holdings in the history of art.
 Its Latin American Library is one of the finest specialized collections in the country.
-Howard-Tilton's Southeast Architectural Archive and its Special and Louisiana Collections serve students of American art.
-Tulane University is also home to the Middle American Research Institute, the Newcomb College Center for Research on Women, and the Amistad Research Center with its extensive African-American collections.
+Howard-Tilton's Southeastern Architectural Archive and its Louisiana Research Collection serve students of American art.
+Tulane University is also home to the Middle American Research Institute, the Newcomb Archives and Vorhoff Library, and the Amistad Research Center with its extensive African-American collections.
 The university enjoys excellent working relationships with other local institutions, such as the New Orleans Museum of Art, the Historic New Orleans Collection, the Louisiana State Museum, and the Contemporary Arts Center.